 Top Career Paths in Outpatient Occupational Therapy

-When I was discovering occupational therapy as a career, I was super familiar with what occupational therapists did in inpatient rehab settings, and was somewhat aware that OTs worked with kids in schools.
+When I was discovering occupational therapy as a career, I was very familiar with what occupational therapists did in inpatient rehab settings since I worked as an aide in one, and I was aware that OTs also worked with children in schools.

-I’d heard of occupational therapists working in patients’ home settings as well, but looking back, I really didn’t know anything about this whole other type of OT:
+I’d heard of occupational therapists working in patients’ home settings as well, but looking back, I really didn’t know anything about this whole other range of OT:

 Outpatient Occupational Therapy

-So if you want to be an OT and you aren’t really familiar with the outpatient setting, this article is just for you!
+So if you want to be an occupational therapist but you aren’t really familiar with the types of outpatient occupational therapy settings, this article is just for you!

-We’ll go into the different types of outpatient OT settings so you can get a handle on what outpatient OT is all about.
-We’ll also discuss how you can land an outpatient OT job after graduation.
+We’ll go into the different types of outpatient OT settings (both adult outpatient occupational therapy and pediatric outpatient occupational therapy) so you can get a handle on what outpatient OT is all about.

-I want to start off by sharing there isn’t just “one” outpatient occupational therapy setting.
-There are multiple types for multiple age ranges and patient populations, so we’ll go through each one briefly here.
+I want to start off by again mentioning that there isn’t just “one” outpatient occupational therapy setting.
+There are multiple types of outpatient OT, for multiple age ranges and patient populations, so we’ll go through each one briefly here.

 It’s important to note that the main goals for any outpatient setting are similar to other occupational therapy settings: to help clients from all ages do the things they want to do and need to do in their day to day life.
 Of course, this is going to look a bit different depending on the setting as you’ll see below.